 - Care and Supervision: Care and supervision of the animal are the sole responsibility of the person who benefits from the animal's use.
 The person is required to maintain full control of the animal at all times.
 The person will be individually and exclusively responsible for all aspects of the caring, feeding, health, and well- being of the animal.
-The person is also responsible for ensuring the cleanup of the animal's waste and, when appropriate, must toilet the animal in areas designated by NEIT. - Licensing: The animal must meet all applicable state and town licensing requirements.
+The person is also responsible for ensuring the cleanup of the animal's waste and, when appropriate, must toilet the animal in areas designated by NEIT. - The Service Animal Owner is required to ensure the animal is well cared for at all times.
+Animals must be kept clean, healthy and under control of the Service Animal Owner at all times.
+Any evidence of mistreatment or abuse may result in immediate removal of the Service Animal and/or discipline for the Service Animal Owner. - Licensing: The animal must meet all applicable state and town licensing requirements.
 NEIT reserves the right to request documentation that the animal has been licensed. - Health: The animal must be kept clean and healthy and be immunized according to Rhode Island law.
-Preventive measures should be taken at all times for flea, tick, and odor control. - Leash: Animals must be harnessed, leashed, or inside a carrier device, unless these devices interfere with the service animal's work or the individual's disability prevents using these devices.
-In that case, the individual must maintain control of the animal through voice, signal, or other effective controls. - Damage: The owner of a service or assistance animal is solely responsible for and agrees to accept and incur any and all liability and legal damages awarded to any third party as a result of bodily injury to persons or damage to NEIT's or another's property caused by his or her service or assistance animal. - If fleas, ticks or other pests are detected, the animal shall be immediately removed from the residence hall and/or campus until such time as the Service Animal's Owner provides proof that the animal has been treated and, for residential student owners, that the residence has been treated using approved fumigation methods by an NEIT-approved pest control service.
+Preventive measures should be taken at all times for flea, tick, and odor control. - · Leash: Animals must be harnessed, leashed, or inside a carrier device, unless these devices interfere with the service animal's work or the individual's disability prevents using these devices.
+In that case, the individual must maintain control of the animal through voice, signal, or other effective controls.

+- Damage: The owner of a service or assistance animal is solely responsible for and agrees to accept and incur any and all liability and legal damages awarded to any third party as a result of bodily injury to persons or damage to NEIT's or another's property caused by his or her service or assistance animal. - If fleas, ticks or other pests are detected, the animal shall be immediately removed from the residence hall and/or campus until such time as the Service Animal's Owner provides proof that the animal has been treated and, for residential student owners, that the residence has been treated using approved fumigation methods by an NEIT-approved pest control service.
 The Animal Owner will be billed for the expense of any pest treatment.
-NEIT shall have the right to bill the Animal Owner's NEIT account for unmet obligations under this provision. - Appropriate Animal Behavior in Public Settings: The animal will not be allowed to sniff people, tables in eating areas, or the personal belongings of others; initiate contact with someone without the owner's direct permission; or, display any disruptive or aggressive behaviors or noises. - Both service and assistance animals may be excluded from the campus and campus buildings if they pose either an undue hardship or a direct threat to guests or members of the campus community. - This policy also does not apply to fish in fish tanks in residence hall rooms which are 5 gallons and under and meet the conditions set forth below. - The fish cannot pose a danger to people.

-The fish tank must be kept clean at all times.

-The fish tank must be kept in the student's room, and not in a bathroom.

-The fish tank must be removed if the student will be away from their room for more than 3 days, unless the student has made arrangements with another student to maintain the fish tank during their absence.
+NEIT shall have the right to bill the Animal Owner's NEIT account for unmet obligations under this provision. - Appropriate Animal Behavior in Public Settings: The animal will not be allowed to sniff people, tables in eating areas, or the personal belongings of others; initiate contact with someone without the owner's direct permission; or, display any disruptive or aggressive behaviors or noises. - Both service and assistance animals may be excluded from the campus and campus buildings if they pose either an undue hardship or a direct threat to guests or members of the campus community. - This policy also does not apply to fish in fish tanks in residence hall rooms which are 5 gallons and under and meet the conditions set forth below. - The fish cannot pose a danger to people. - The fish tank must be kept clean at all times. - The fish tank must be kept in the student's room, and not in a bathroom. - The fish tank must be removed if the student will be away from their room for more than 3 days, unless the student has made arrangements with another student to maintain the fish tank during their absence.